FallenDeity/discord.py-masterclass/docs/markdown-and-ansi.md

 ![Style Combination](assets/markdown-and-ansi/style-combo.png)

 !!! failure "Note"
-    So far, ansi highlighting is available on all stable desktop and web clients, but not on mobile clients.
+    So far, ANSI highlighting is available on all stable desktop and web clients, but not on mobile clients.

 ## Markdown